Dental Night Guard vs. Dental Retainer

 We offer a free dental retainer replacement up to one year from purchase if you wear through your retainers.

 Remember!
 Teeth can take up to one year or more to stabilize after braces.

-“I only had invisalign (braces) on one teeth arch (upper teeth) so I only have to wear a dental retainer on just my upper teeth.
+“I only had invisalign (braces) on one dental arch (upper teeth) so I only have to wear a dental retainer on my upper teeth.
 Will this still protect my teeth from the grinding problem?”

-- Your teeth may shift naturally and if you’re only keeping the upper teeth in their current, your bite may soon be out of whack as your upper teeth are staying the same but your lower teeth are shifting and
+- Your teeth may shift naturally, and if you’re only keeping the upper teeth in their current, your bite may soon be out of whack as your upper teeth are staying the same, but your lower teeth are shifting

 - If you’re wearing thin dental retainers on both the upper and lower teeth, these appliances can sometimes be worn effectively in lieu of a dental night guard.

 If you have finished wearing braces, keep this in mind: Your dentist worked very hard during your orthodontic treatment to make sure that not only your teeth reach optimal results, but that your bite is correct.
 It’s important to wear upper and lower retainers to keep the bite correctly positioned.

 “Can I use my night guard as a dental retainer then?”